earthly/website/blog/_posts/2023-12-27-docker-init-quickly.md

 Docker Init supports [Docker Compose](https://docs.docker.com/compose/) out of the box, making it easy to manage multicontainer applications.
 Moreover, `docker init` is straightforward to use, making it accessible to developers of all skill levels.

-## Getting Started with Docker Init
+## Getting Started With Docker Init

 For this guide, imagine that you have a Python backend REST API application that you want to containerize using Docker.
 This application uses [Flask](https://flask.palletsprojects.com/), a lightweight framework for Python that's widely used to build APIs.
 For demo purposes, this app has been prebuilt to serve a GET endpoint that returns the string "Welcome to the Docker Init tutorial".